Verticordia elizabethiae: Taxonomy

+Verticordia elizabethiae was first formally described in 2020 by Barbara Rye and Matthew Barrett in the journal Nuytsia from specimens collected near Baladjie in 2018.
 The specific epithet honours the extensive contribution of Elizabeth Anne (Berndt) George, née Sykes (1935-2012) to the collection and research of verticordias.
 A treatment of the population had previously been published by George as an inland variant of Verticordia halophila.